aprilmd97/liri-node-app/README.md

 4. Run this command in your terminal:

-node liri.js spotify-this-song '<song name here>'
+node liri.js spotify-this-song <song name here>

 5. The output should look like the example below: